 Why Choose This Experience

 From the silver mint (1612) to Japan's first gas lamps (1874) to the weekend pedestrian paradise.
-Your guide connects the layers most visitors walk right past.
+Context that turns a walk past storefronts into a coherent five-hundred-year arc.
+No architecture tour covers this span.

 "Our first day in Tokyo and what a perfect way to get started!
 He helped us understand the subway system, took us through markets, and kept us laughing."